Responsible Conduct Policy

 Training and Development

 The Policy will form part of the orientation pack supplied to State Library staff at induction.
-Client service staff will receive detailed orientation to the policy and procedures which includes:

 - the legal and ethical framework underlying the Policy